-2.5.1 Renewable Energy Certificate (REC) Allocations
+2.7.1 Renewable Energy Certificate (REC) Allocations

-To ensure that GreenPower sales are additional to renewable energy demand driven by the Mandatory Renewable Energy Target (MRET), GreenPower product providers are required to transfer (or 'set aside') one REC for each MWh of generation classified as 'new' and sold as part of a GreenPower product within a settlement period.
-GreenPower product providers are not permitted to use these RECs to meet their obligations under MRET, and such RECs must remain in a registered GreenPower Designated Account on the Registry for RECs until otherwise notified by the Program Manager.
+To ensure that GreenPower sales are additional to renewable energy demand driven by the Mandatory Renewable Energy Target (MRET), GreenPower product providers are required to surrender one REC for each MWh of generation classified as 'new' and sold as part of a GreenPower product within a settlement period.
+GreenPower product providers are not permitted to use these RECs to meet their obligations under MRET.

-The transfer of RECs must be made within 12 weeks of the end of each settlement period.
+The surrender of RECs must be made within 12 weeks of the end of each settlement period.